Dean: Balaji Rajagopalan, Ph.D.

 Limited Retention Requirements

-All business majors must complete FINA 320, MGMT 335, MKTG 310, and OMIS 338 in the first year in which they enroll in 300- or 400-level business courses.
-Prerequisites for these four courses are: a grade of C or better in each of the 100- and 200-level courses in the Business Core; having a 2.50 or better cumulative GPA; and having completed at least 45 semester credit hours.
-To continue as a business major, students must earn a C or better in FINA 320, MGMT 335, MKTG 310, and OMIS 338.
+All business majors must complete FINA 320, MGMT 335, MKTG 295, and OMIS 338 by the end of the first year in which they enroll in 300- or 400-level business courses.
+Prerequisites for MGMT 335 are: a grade of C or better in each of the Foundations of Business course; having a 2.50 or better cumulative GPA; and having completed at least 45 semester credit hours.
+To continue as a business major, students must earn a C or better in FINA 320, MGMT 335, MKTG 295, and OMIS 338.
 Additional retention requirements for each major can be found under Department Requirements.

 The major portion of the professional business courses must be taken during the junior and senior years.